Inside The Charterhouse

 Visiting the Charterhouse

-The Charterhouse is open 11am-5.20pm Tuesday – Sunday and you can visit the chapel and museum for free.
-There are multiple types of tours available, starting from £12.
+When The Charterhouse is open, you can visit the chapel and museum for free.
+However to get a better understanding of this epic building there are tours available, priced around £15.
 You can also choose specific architecture or garden tours as well as tours with the resident brothers too.
 Find out more about them here.